-A long-time public servant, a veteran law enforcement officer and a public works department that jumped into action to help residents after the June tornadoes were honored for their work by the Omaha-Council Bluffs Metropolitan Area Planning Agency’s (MAPA) Council of Officials at its annual meeting Oct.
-4 in at the Livestock Exchange Building in Omaha.
+A leader in healthcare, an advocate for transportation access and a new regional authority designed to help a metro area county increase future growth and development were recognized for their work by the Omaha-Council Bluffs Metropolitan Area Planning Agency’s (MAPA) Council of Officials at its annual meeting Oct.
+3 in Council Bluffs.

 The Regional Citizenship Award honors an individual who recognized regional problems and initiated and supported policies which require shared regional effort, and contributed to the region’s quality of life.

 Through her strong leadership as chair of MAPA’s Coordinated Transit Committee, Picker has led the committee beyond administering transportation funding and into advocating for transportation access for the elderly, disabled and those without transportation, and has worked to encourage members to increase coordination of services and partnerships.

 The Regional Service Award is given to groups that have made a contribution to the metropolitan area to help improve or grow it.

 As one of the largest employers in the Omaha metro area, the University of Nebraska Medical Center/Nebraska Medicine (UNMC/NM) established itself as a community leader by creating sustainable solutions to transportation challenges in the metro area.
 Its TravelSmart program, implemented in 2015, encourages alternative modes of commuting by providing free tools and services that promote cycling, carpooling, busing and walking.
 TravelSmart has grown rapidly.
 By the fall of 2017, active commuting trips to campus jumped from 12 percent to 22 percent, helping UNMC/NM to save land and money, while promoting healthier commuting options.